Theory of evolution given by Robert Charles Darwin (1809-1882) is called a Darwin's theory of evolution or Darwinism or theory of natural selection.

 T. R. Malthus |

 Malthus was an economist.
 He gave the theory of human population growth and Darwin was impressed by it.
 Malthus said that food supply increases in arithmetic progression while population increases in geometric progression.
 Sufficient food is never available for all the members of the population.
-When population crosses certainly limit some factors called limiting factors become operational and limit the size of population and the population remains somewhat constant.
+When population crosses certain limit some factors called limiting factors become operational and limit the size of population and the population remains somewhat constant.
 From this, Darwin came to know about the struggle for existence.

 In 1858, Alfred Russell Wallace sent a paper entitled “on the